• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 Picture by Authority Dental under CC 2.0 license

-If you're searching for dental insurance, one thing you should find out is if the plan covers the dental implant procedure.
+If you are searching for dental insurance, one thing you should find out is if the plan covers the dental implant procedure.
 Not too long ago, this was rare.
 Today, many plans include implant coverage.
 You may find them grouped into other "major" dental services, or listed in a section of their own.

 Best dental insurance for implants